Gaetuli: Lifestyle

 The region of Gaetulia hosted a multitude of climates and thus forced the Gaetulian tribes to adopt several different means of habitation.
 They are documented living in huts, presumably in the more mountainous, inland portions of Gaetulia and also under the hulls of overturned ships in the coastal regions.
 The mobility and varying living styles likely contributed to the difficulty of Roman historians to accurately define the Gaetuli in both a political and cultural sense.

 Sallust and Pliny the Elder both mention the warlike tendencies of the Gaetuli, which is supported by the frequent accounts of Gaetuli invasions.
 These accounts appear to demonstrate that the Gaetuli did not discriminate in their targets, as they are recorded invaded both Roman territories as well as other Numidian tribes.

 The Gaetuli frequently intermarried with other tribes.
-Apuleius references his semi-Gaetulian, semi-Numidian heritage in the Latin novel The Golden Ass (c.
+Apuleius references his semi-Gaetulian, semi-Numidian heritage in his Apologia (c.
 170 CE).
 Sallust also mentions that the Gaetuli intermarried with the Persians and gradually merged with them, becoming nomads.